aiman-al-masoud/deixiscript/docs/thesis/5-programming-languages.typ

 = Programming Languages

+The naturalistic approach can be seen as a new programming paradigm, albeit one which the principles of which aren't still well defined much less well established; it may be of some help to briefly review the main (most popular) programming paradigms as of today, before trying to formulate ideas

 == Procedural Programming

 Procedural programming is a kind of Imperative programming, because it lets the programmer handle state and control flow explicitly.